dhellmann/pymotw/PyMOTW/inspect/index.rst

 Classes
 =======

-Classes can be scanned using getmembers() in the same way as modules, though the types of members are different.
+Classes are scanned using ``getmembers()`` in the same way as modules, though the types of members are different.

 .. include:: inspect_getmembers_class.py
     :literal: